pamidev/currency-exchange/README.md

 ## Features
-- The user can provide up to 2 arguments (date and three-letter currency code) when running the program.
+- The user can provide up to two arguments (date and three-letter currency code) when running the program.
-- The program can also be run with one argument (it doesn't matter if user entered the date or the currency codee) or none.
+- The program can also be run with one argument or none.
+It doesn't matter what user entered - the date or the currency code.
 - If the user does not enter any data when starting the program, the program will ask for it itself.
 - Date can be entered in any way, for example:
-_13.12.2011_, _'15 May 2015'_ or _2016-06-16_, or even _20091209_.
+_13.12.2011_, _"15 May 2015"_ or _2016-06-16_, or even _20091209_.

+>**Note that** the date with spaces must be entered in _"quotation marks"_.

 ## Screenshots